Last Updated on 10th March 2025

 What is TOLATA?

-This Act that regulates disputes in England and Wales relating to property ownership and the rights of people who have an interest in land.
+This Act regulates disputes in England and Wales relating to property ownership and the rights of people who have an interest in land.

 Under the Act our courts have extensive powers to determine property ownership, or the right to occupy property.
 The courts can also order the sale of a property.

-• Whether an individual has a beneficial interest in a property;
+- Whether an individual has a beneficial interest in a property;

-• How much of a property each party owns;
+- How much of a property each party owns;

-• Whether a property should be sold or whether a party has the right to remain living in it.
+- Whether a party has the right to remain living in a property.

-The Act involves complex legal issues, so whether you are bringing or defending a claim it is important to seek guidance from specialist solicitors.
+The Act involves complex legal issues, so whether you are bringing or defending a TOLATA claim it is important to seek guidance from specialist solicitors.

 - TOLATA claim settled at mediation